agathoklisx/libved/README.md

    :messages              (change focus to the message window/buffer) :testkey               (test keyboard keys)
-   :q[!]                  (quit (if force, do not check for modified buffers)) */
+   :q[!]                  (quit (if force, do not check for modified buffers))

+   User defined (through an API mechanism):
+   The test application provides a sample battery command to print the status and capacity and which can be invoked as  :~battery  (i thought it makes sense to prefix such commands with '~' as it is associated with $HOME (as a user stuff), and mainly as a way to distinguish such commands from the core ones, as '~' is ascii code 126, so these will be the last printed lines on tab completion or|and can be narrowed; but there isn't the prefixed '~' a prerequisite, but in the future is logical to use this as pattern to map it in a group that might behave with other ways).
+ */

+/* History Completion Semantics (command line and search)
+   - the ARROW_UP key starts from the last entry set in history, and scrolls down to the past entries

+   - the ARROW_DOWN key starts from the first entry, and scrolls up to most recent */

 /* Searching on files (a really quite basic emulation of quickfix vim's windows).